vectordotdev/vector/docs/DEVELOPING.md

 Unfortunately, the fact that health checks don't have real events available to them leads to some limitations here.
-The most obvious example of this is with sinks where the exact target of a write depends on the value of some field in the event (e.g. an interpolated Kinesis stream name).
+The most obvious example of this is with sinks where the exact target of a write depends on the value of some field in the event (for example an interpolated Kinesis stream name).
 It also pops up for sinks where incoming events are expected to conform to a specific schema.
 In both cases, random test data is reasonably likely to trigger a potential false-negative result.
 Even in simpler cases, we need to think about the effects